JuliaAI/MLJ.jl/docs/src/composing_models.md

 petes_composite = @from_network PetesComposite(tree_classifier=network_tree) probabilistic=true
 ```

-#### Method II: Finer control
+### Method II: Finer control

 In Method I above, only models appearing in the network will
-appear as hyperparamers of the exported composite model.
+appear as hyperparameters of the exported composite model.
 There is a
 second more flexible method for exporting the network, which allows
 finer control over the exported `Model` struct (see the example under
 [Static operations on nodes](@ref) below) and which also avoids